nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_INTRO_SETUP.md

 1. **autopep8** - This is an auto formatter that follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.
 1. **pylint** - This is a linter that shows any lint errors in your code.

-* To install those globally:
+* To install those globally: `pip3 install autopep8 pylint`
-       ```sh
-        pip3 install autopep8 pylint

-        ```
 * In the terminal type `which autopep8` and copy the output

 * Then, start a virtual environment.
-Virtual environments ensure that software that install for a project doesn't pollute your entire operating system.
+Virtual environments ensure that libraries installed for a project don't pollute the entire operating system.
 It keeps everything contained to the project.

 ```sh
 pipenv shell